CHiME9-ECHI/CHiME9-ECHI-private/docs/enhancement.md

 in `config/enhancement/enhance_args/<your-algorithm-name>.yaml`
 - **Process session:** Each class must have a `process_session` function, which take the audio for a full session and the participant speech audio as input, and outputs the enhanced audio for the full session.
+This is expected by the `Enhancement` protocol.

 Once you have defined this, you can then run the enhancement stages using